-If HOOD participants consent to be part of the OCS, their personal identifiers will be used to establish an irreversible pseudo identifier that will become their unique identifier in the OCS.
+WhenHOOD participants who consented to be part of the OCS, their personal identifiers were used to establish an irreversible pseudo identifier that became their unique identifier in the OCS.
 A one-way non-reversible computer algorithm is used to create an encrypted key or pseudo identifier using the participant's Health Insurance Number, Social Insurance Number and Name and Date of Birth.
-Only the pseudo identifier is transferred with the health information to OCS.
+Only the pseudo identifier was transferred with the health information to OCS.
 It is not possible to determine personal information from the pseudo identifier, and no personal identifiers are ever transferred to the OCS.